A Beginner’s Guide to Budgeting Success

 Forgive Yourself

-However, if you find you are continuing to do so on a regular basis, it is time to reassess your goals and to take a look at the accuracy of your estimates.
+However, if you find you continue to do so regularly, it is time to reassess your goals and look at the accuracy of your estimates.

 Wouldn't you like to be a Stretcher too?